coleturner/graphql-rails-resolver/README.md

 ## Hello "Active" Resolver:
 **Out with imperative, in with declarative.**

+To begin, we install the gem by adding it to our `Gemfile`:

+`
+gem 'graphql-rails-resolver'
+`

+This will load a class by the name of `GraphQL::Rails::Resolver`

 Take the Resolver from the previous example.
 Using `GraphQL::Rails::Resolver`, we inherit and use declarations for arguments and how they will be resolved.
 These declarations will be mapped to the attributes on the resolved model.

 ```